 They are the most crucial part of any economy as they connect citizens with the banking or financial system.
 Retail and Commercial banks accept deposits from the public, as well as offer loans.
 These banks primarily earn revenue from the interest on loans they offer to their customers.
 These banks work with individuals, as well as with businesses.
 Moreover, these banks also help the government to carry out its financial policies.

 These companies act as a financial intermediary between the buyers and sellers of securities.
-Generally, a brokerage company will offer portfolio management services and manages funds of the individuals and public at large, execute the trade on behalf of clients, give investment advice, and more such services.
-Such companies have exposure to an array of securities, including shares, mutual funds, bonds, options and more.
+Generally, a brokerage company will offer portfolio management services and manages funds of the individuals and the public at large, execute the trade on behalf of clients, give investment advice, and more such services.
+Such companies have exposure to an array of securities, including shares, mutual funds, bonds, options, and more.
 Brokerage companies charge a commission or fee for their services.

 It is undoubtedly the most important type of financial institution in an economy.
 A central bank is primarily responsible for managing and overseeing all other banks in the county.
 Moreover, it is the central bank that develops monetary policy and helps the government in implementing its financial policies.
 A central bank does not deal with the general public.
 However, it does remain the banker for the Government.
 The Federal Reserve Bank is the central bank in the U.S.

 These are relatively newer types of financial institutions.
-Such banks offer the same services as retail and conventional banks.
+Such banks offer the same services like retail and conventional banks.
 But, unlike the brick-and-mortar structures of conventional banks, internet banks have a virtual presence.
 There are two categories of internet banks – Digital and Neo-banks.
 Digital banks are affiliates of traditional banks but are online-only platforms.
-Neo-banks, on the other hand, are pure digital native banks that do not have affiliation with any other bank.
+Neo-banks, on the other hand, are pure digital native banks that do not have an affiliation with any other bank.

-Such institutions help to extend financial and banking services to a specific section of society, such as teachers, military personnel and more.
+Such institutions help to extend financial and banking services to a specific section of society, such as teachers, military personnel, and more.
 These institutions work similarly to retail banks but offer relatively fewer services.
 Mostly, these institutions are owned and managed by the members of the respective demographic.
 Thus, credit unions operate only for the benefit of their members.

 Savings and Loan Associations